svndco/deckpilot/STREAMDECK_SETUP.md

 ## DeckPilot Companion Module Features

-The included DeckPilot Companion module (`companion-module-aelive-deckpilot`) provides:
+The included DeckPilot Companion module (`companion-module-svndco-deckpilot`) provides:

 1. **Automatic Variable Creation**: Variables are created automatically for each recorder as OSC messages arrive
 2. **Real-time Updates**: Variables update immediately when takes are set in DeckPilot